 "Will I be labeled as 'unfit' because of my mental health issues?"

-"Once you take a leave of absence, does your career path close?"
+"Once you take a leave of absence, is your career path closed?"

 along with a sense of loneliness, feeling left behind by others.
 Although Dentsu Inc. had systems and consultation services for mental health support even then, he found it difficult to talk to those around him due to various negative emotions.

 About six years after returning to work, Watanabe began working with like-minded colleagues to establish a lab.
-He believed that having "a place within the company to talk with others who've experienced similar struggles" and "opportunities to hear from people who continue working despite past difficulties" could offer hints for working in a balanced way that wasn't excessively painful, benefiting both themselves and those around them.
+He believed that having "a place within the company to talk with others who've experienced similar struggles" and "opportunities to hear from people who continue working despite past difficulties" could prevent unnecessary suffering and offer hints for finding the right balance in work—beneficial for both the individual and their colleagues.

 This approach, focused on building a community and sharing information from the perspective of those directly affected by mental health issues rather than relying solely on expert knowledge, is now defined as an ERG※1.
 At the time, however, it was still a rare initiative.